keylimesoda/MaddenToCSV/README.md

 # Usage Notes
 - Download MaddenToCSV.ps1
+- Open a powershell window
+- Type "Set-ExecutionPolicy -Scope CurrentUser remotesigned"
-- Click to run it
+- Click to run the script
 - Enter the server address shown on the PowerShell window into your Madden Companion App, and Export
 - .CSV files will be saved onto your PC